juxor/afaq/markdown/secI4.md

 we advocate the **education integrale** [integral education], or complete education, which means the disappearance of that pernicious division."_
-Anarchists are, needless to say, aware that training and study are required to qualify you to so some tasks and a free society would ensure that individuals would achieve the necessary recognised levels before undertaking them (by means of, say, professional bodies who organise a certification process).
+Anarchists are, needless to say, aware that training and study are required to qualify you to do some tasks and a free society would ensure that individuals would achieve the necessary recognised levels before undertaking them (by means of, say, professional bodies who organise a certification process).
 Kropotkin was aware, however, that both individuals and society would benefit